“Is my fabulous god-child off the tit?” Garcia asked, hands on hips.

 JJ and Penelope took a moment to appreciate the sight of Morgan fussing over a baby.

-“That’s never going to not make me wet,” Garcia mused; JJ elbowed her.
+“That’s never going to not make me gooey inside” Garcia mused; JJ elbowed her.

 Garcia’s apartment bathroom was about the same size as a restroom you’d find on a plane, but they both piled in.
 “Take your shirt off,” Penelope ordered, tossing JJ an old brown towel.
 “Trust me, it’ll get ruined.”